What Is Parallel Play, and How Does It Benefit Kids?

 Two kids playing with toys

-Parallel play is one of the six stages of developmental interaction outlined by Mildred Parten’s 1932 publication “Social Participation Among Preschool Children” (which is still widely cited as the standard 92 years later).
+Parallel play is one of the six stages of play outlined by Mildred Parten’s 1932 publication “Social Participation Among Preschool Children” (which is still widely cited as the standard 92 years later).

 The six stages are:

-• Parallel play (2 years to 4 years)
+• Parallel play (2 years to 4 years): Parallel play is when children play independently, yet do so side-by-side.

 In many ways, parallel play is a combination of solitary play and spectator play because Child A plays by themselves while observing and reflecting on what Child B is doing.